shakir85/homelab/helm/charts/stateful-apps/README.md

+> [!Note]
->[!Note] Persistent Volume Claim (PVC) This chart does not create the PersistentVolumeClaim (PVC) itself.
+>  This chart does not create the PersistentVolumeClaim (PVC) itself.
+It assumes that the PVC already exists.
 Storage is treated as a *separate lifecycle concern* from applications.